tendermint/tendermint/spec/p2p/v0.34/README.md

 ## Overview

-A Tendermint network is composed by multiple Tendermint instances, hereafter called **nodes**, that interact by exchanging messages.
+A Tendermint network is composed of multiple Tendermint instances, hereafter called **nodes**, that interact by exchanging messages.

 Tendermint assumes a partially-connected network model.